Mosabbir039/iconnect/README.md

 ### Troubleshoot

 - Make sure the remote pc is accessible via your computer.
+You can check it by executing "ping `IpAddressToCheck`" from the command line.
 - If you have trouble connecting, disconnect the internet from the router / mobile hotspot, connect your pc and the partner pc to the same router.
 - If you are connected to the internet, the IP address shown in IConnect will not be always the desired ip address as a